-Syrian National Council elects a Christian as its head.
+Syria Civil War: Syrian National Council Elects Christian as Leader

 The Syrian National Council (SNC) has elected George Sabra, a Christian and a former communist, as its leader at the end of a five-day conference in the Qatari capital Doha.